The Impact of Water Mineral Content on Home Brew Beer Flavor

 Each plays a unique role in the brewing process:

-Calcium and Magnesium - The Essentials for Enzyme Activation
+Calcium and Magnesium – The Backbone of Mash Performance

-Calcium and magnesium are the unsung heroes in the brewing process, particularly during mashing, the step where grains are steeped in hot water to release their fermentable sugars.
-Calcium plays a crucial role in enzyme activation, which is vital for the conversion of starches to sugars.
+Calcium and magnesium are the unsung heroes in the brewing process, particularly during mashing—the stage where grains are steeped in hot water to release their fermentable sugars.
+Calcium plays a crucial role in enzyme activation, which is vital for the conversion of starches to sugars

 Section 3: Sodium and Chloride - Balancing Sweetness and Salinity